 This is another excellent option, again with a handy little flip-up clipper to do fiddly, sub-nose-type areas.

 It is a tad chunky – unlike Gillette's powered Flexball, which is barely different from its non-powered sibling, visually – and I don't quite know why you'd want three levels of power control.
 But hey, it's there if you want it…

 Lacking a Flexball, this is a step down for facial shaving from the ProGlide at #1, but it's still a very good performer, with a handy single blade on the rear for edging.

 The Styler also comes with little plastic combs for beard trimming, and a little tiny powered foil thing which I think is for doing your downstairs.
 It is not amazing for these purposes but it's still a versatile thing for the price.

-The only down side of that is, I find it glides so smoothly, it actually shaves less effectively, possibly because the blades are fractionally further away from your skin, or because it is contact with the hairs for fractionally less time.
+Again, the down side here is that I find it glides so smoothly, it actually shaves less effectively, because the blades are fractionally further away from your skin, and in contact with the hairs for fractionally less time.

 More to the point, the SkinGuard takes a similar approach but is even more comfortable, due to only having two blades, leaving this older razor as a rather niche product.